infinity0/quinn/README.md

 server generates a self-signed certificate and stores it to disk, where the client will automatically find and trust it.

+(Note: when providing the example server with a specific address to listen on, make sure you match the correct IPv4 vs IPv6 address in the client command.)

 **Links**

 - Talk at [RustFest Paris (May 2018) presentation][talk]; [slides][slides]; [YouTube][youtube]